(If you are interested in reading “Part One” make sure you click this link 😉 .)

 Even though sugar can increase Dopamine levels temporarily, and has a negative effect when it wears off.
 It could end up leaving you with less energy than you started with.

 Exercise is one of the best things you can do for your brain.
-It improves blood flow which aides in the creation of new brain cells.
+It improves blood flow which aids in the creation of new brain cells.
 Another side effect is that it slows brain cell aging.
 The major function of getting up and doing something active, aside from looking and feeling better, is that it helps form new brain cell receptors, which results in raising

 Dopamine levels substantially.